 On October 29, 2020, the Department of Health and Human Services (HHS), the Department of Labor, and the Department of Treasury released the final version of the Price Transparency Rule.
 The rule requires most private health plans (self-insured, ERISA), including group health plans and health insurance issuers to publicly disclose the rates they pay healthcare providers for specific services.
 Additionally, plans and issuers must provide easy-to-understand personalized information on enrollee cost-sharing for healthcare services.
 For the first time, most consumers will be able to get real-time and accurate estimates of their cost-sharing liability for health care items and services from different providers in real-time, allowing them to both understand how costs for covered health care items and services are determined by their plan, and also shop and compare health care costs before receiving care.
-While the rule is designed to make information on healthcare prices available to consumers, here are some of the key highlights we’re discussing with our plan partners.
+While the rule is designed to make information on healthcare prices available to consumers, here are some of the key highlights we’re discussing with our health plan partners.

 Price Transparency: Timeline and What It Means For Health Plans